Michaelszeng/Print-For-The-Cure/README.md

  - run pip install sendgrid

 When Pulling the Code:
-1) From the Project Face Shield mk2/Print For The Cure directory, run:
+From the Project Face Shield mk2/Print For The Cure directory, run:
-   a) python manage.py collectstatic
+ - python manage.py collectstatic
-   b) python manage.py make migrations
+ - python manage.py make migrations
-   c) python manage.py migrate
+ - python manage.py migrate
-   d) replace the local path in views.py, donorGuidePDF()
+ - replace the local path in views.py, donorGuidePDF()
-   e) replace the src in mapview.html
+ - replace the src in mapview.html